sa902/PaySauceSolutions/content/pages/overview.md

 The `js` and `css` arrays are empty but would contain any files relevant to the module.
 `sockets` shows that web sockets are not used  here.

+#### exmployee.js
+This is a controller for an Alloy.js
+The bulk of the code takes place inside the `initilize` function, which is called in a setTimeout function, presumabely to ensure any other components are initlized in the app.
+This has some drawbacks and other patterns could be used.
+For instance, events or lifecycle hooks.
+It's always possible the the hardcoded amount of time isn't enough time to load everything required...

+There are some platform specific functions, but it looks as if the iphone layout will not load correctly as the bulk of it is commented out..